-NOTE: This is not an exclusive list.
+NOTE This is not an exclusive list.

-The organization should / is invited to [to be checked with ISO editor - see GB 723] give priority to reaching out to and collaborating with a gender-balanced representation of their stakeholders (internal and external) to establish a data-based gender equality assessment of the organization.
+The organization should give priority to reaching out to and collaborating with a gender-balanced representation of their stakeholders (internal and external) to establish a data-based gender equality assessment of the organization.

-This assessment should / is invited to [to be checked with ISO editor - see GB 723] include an analysis of the methodology applied to collecting, processing and presenting gender equality data.
+This assessment should include an analysis of the methodology applied to collecting, processing and presenting gender equality data.
 The assessment should also include research on correlation and causation links between gender equality data points as well as reliability levels of these links.
 The quality and transparency of gender data issued by the organization to gender balanced stakeholders should be evaluated by the organization and be monitored in a systemic approach that should encompass data on employment, work life cycles, health at work and working conditions.